-The individual faculty members, with assistance from departmental FEC coordinators, are primarily responsible for accurate completion of Faculty Effort Certification reports and for making any necessary adjustments to salary charges and cost sharing required to reflect actual effort.
+- Individual faculty members, with assistance from departmental FEC coordinators, are the ultimately responsible for accurate completion of Faculty Efforti Certification reports and for making necessary adjustments to direct salary charges to grants and cost sharing required to reflect actual effort.

-Management Accounting and Analysis is responsible for oversight to ensure compliance with federal regulations.
+- Management Accounting and Analysis (MAA) is responsible for oversight to ensure compliance with federal regulations.

 Calendar Cycles: School of Medicine (SOM), Public Health, Dentistry, Pharmacy